guyroyse/guyroyse.github.com/katas/etruscan-numerals.markdown

 ---
 layout: kata
-title: Etruscan Numerals Kata
+title: Etruscan Numerals
 ---

-# Etruscan Numerals
+# Overview

 Those crafty Romans stole everything.
 Art, religion, and -- as it turns out -- numbers.
 What we call "Roman" numerals are really Etruscan numerals.

 But, just because the Romans stole their numbering system -- unlike modern numbers which totally weren't stolen from the Arabs -- doesn't mean that we can't have some fun coding up some converters.

 Your job is to test-drive a function that converts from Arabic to Roman numerals.
 When you are done with that, write a function that goes the other way.

 Here's a refresher on Etruscan *ahem* Roman numerals.

-## Basic Values
+# Basic Values

         1 = I
         5 = V